SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 You can think of conflicting access to memory by analogy to writing a shopping list on a piece of paper.
-Each time you add something you need to buy, you update your total budget:
+Adding a items to the list is a two-step process: you add the items' names and prices, and then you update the total budget.

 .. image:: ../images/memory_shopping.jpg
    :align: center